The subtle art of terrarium care can take a while to master.

 Not only does it look awful (and half the fun of terrariums is being able to see them), but it can also restrict the light that the plants receive.

-Give the inside of the glass a clean with a lint-free cloth and some warm purified water to remove any fibres.
+Give the inside of the glass a clean with a lint-free cloth and some warm purified water to remove any buildup.